Come On (Kish Mauve song)

 "Come On" is a song performed by British electronic duo Kish Mauve.
 It was written and produced by band members Mima Stilwell and Jim Eliot for their debut album Black Heart (2009).
 The song was released as a double A-side single with "Morphine" on 2 March 2009 by YNYS Recordings.
-In 2011, "Come One" was covered by British singer-songwriter Will Young and released as the second single from his fifth studio album, Echoes (2011).
+In 2011, "Come On" was covered by British singer-songwriter Will Young and released as the second single from his fifth studio album, Echoes (2011).

 Track listings

 All tracks were written and composed by Mima Stilwell and Jim Eliot.